VTSkull/OnionMail/README.md

 ### License

-OnionMail is licensed under the MIT License.
+OnionMail is licensed under the CC BY-NC License.